At a press conference this evening, Police Chief Robert Gagne revealed the name of the murder suspect from today’s homicide on Wild Rose Drive.

-The accused perpetrator was immediately located on Wild Rose Drive a short distance from the home.
-Officers immediately took him into custody.
+The accused perpetrator was located immediately on Wild Rose Drive a short distance from the home.
+Officers took him into custody.
 He was unarmed and submitted to the arrest.
 He was identified as Timothy Granata, 22, of 130 Wild Rose Drive.

 the victim, Claudia Granata, 58, of the same address was located in a room inside the home and pronounced dead by paramedics on scene.

-The investigation is ongoing and the State Police Central Dstrict major Crime Squad is assisting Orange Police, and will be processing the crime scene.
+The investigation is ongoing and the State Police Central District Major Crime Squad is assisting Orange Police and will be processing the crime scene.

 An Autopsy will be performed and further details will be released after the Medical Examiner is done with the body.